hfboyce/tableau_course/lessons/tableau2.md

 <br>

 7\.
 Here we want to "Hide the underlying marks (except outliers)".
-The reason we are hiding them, in this case, is because we have THOUSANDS of them!
+The reason we are hiding them, in this case, is because we have THOUSANDS of observations!
 If our dataset was smaller, it might be a good idea to show all the underlying marks.

 <img src="imgs/box8.png"  width = "85%" alt="404 image" />